-My therapeutic philosophy embraces the connection between physical and emotional well being.
-I am a Clinical Psychologist and work with adults and older adolescents who experience a variety of emotional difficulties.
+My therapeutic philosophy embraces the connection between physical health and emotional wellbeing.
+I am a Clinical Psychologist and work with adults and adolescents who experience a variety of emotional difficulties.
 My practice includes individuals who experience depression, anxiety, trauma, relationship problems, substance abuse, personality disorders, and eating disorders.
-My practice includes individuals coping with LGBTQ+ concerns as well as personality disorders.
-My interests also include LGBT issues.
-I also provide Psychological Evaluations and Testing as well as evaluations for individuals seeking Gender Reassignment Surgery, Bariatric Surgery, and disability benefits.
+My practice includes individuals coping with LGBTQ+ concerns as well as gender identity difficulties.
+I also provide Psychological Evaluations/Testing and evaluations for individuals seeking Gender Reassignment Surgery, Bariatric Surgery, and disability benefits.

 I graduated with my Master of Social Work degree from New Mexico Highlands University in 2019.
 As an intern, I had an opportunity to work with (former) inmates, adolescents, adults, and families.
 I also have some experience working with court-mandated and senior citizen population in a group setting.

 I always aim to create a warm, accepting, trustworthy relationship with my clients.
 My goal is to build a therapeutic alliance where they feel respected for their individuality, have the right and capacity for self-determination and are fully involved in the helping process from beginning to end.

 I come from the perspective that clients are the experts in their life, and my collaborative approach is to give them choices, decision-making power, and opportunities for honest feedback.